What We Believe

-To learn more about the value of interchange and how it benefit consumers and merchants, click here to watch EPC’s explainer video.
+To learn more about the value of interchange and how it benefit consumers, merchants, and small businesses click HERE to watch all of EPC’s explainer videos.

 Interchange revenue helps to cover a wide variety of costs for card-issuing banks and credit unions, including customer service, system efficiency and convenience, the costs of online transactions, protection of customer data, and card production costs, among many others.

 In the moment that the card is run for payment, the transaction is instantaneously authorized, cleared and settled — but to make that possible, there are operational costs for software, hardware, equipment, labor, network processing fees, and transaction monitoring.
 These costs as well as billing and collection, data processing, fraud prevention, card replacement, and customer inquiries and customer service are incurred by card issuers.
 They also bear the substantial majority of the risk for fraud and insufficient funds.

 The safe, instantaneous and secure system we enjoy today took decades and billions of dollars in investment to build.
 The maintenance and system operations require constant — and expensive — regular upgrades to maintain the latest in technology and cyber-security.

 Merchants in the interchange debate continue to make outlandish and unsubstantiated claims about interchange fees and the electronic payments system — statements that are misleading, opportunistic, and outright false.